boxiangliulab/ISSAC/README.md

        -c chr${i} ## the chromosome of splice sites
        -x *.PC   ##PC file
        -v chr${i}.recode.bcf ## genotype file
-       -w 1000000  ##the windows within this range will be used to perform cis-sQTL mapping
+       -w 1000000  ##SNPs located within the window will be used to perform cis-sQTL mapping
        -o $output_pos   ##the output file’s position
        -t 1  ##the sQTLs with pvalue less than this threshold will be output to result files
 ```